Improved Approximation Algorithms for the Expanding Search Problem: The Euclidean Case

-The core of our PTAS for segmented ESP is the dynamic-programming procedure.
-Before this procedure is called, however, there are several preprocessing steps.
-First, consider a smallest axis-aligned square that contains all weight-1 vertices from the input.
-We denote it by $S_0$ and its side length by $L_0$.
-Note that $L_0$ is a lower bound on the cost of an optimal solution.
-An optimal solution is, however, not necessarily entirely contained in the square as it may use a weight-0 vertex outside the square as a ``Steiner'' vertex.
-We therefore enlarge the square from its center by a factor of $3\cdot n^2+1$, yielding a new square $S$ with side length $L=(3n^2+1)\cdot L_0$.
-The scaling factor is chosen such that all points whose distance from $S_0$ is at least $\sqrt{2}\cdot n^2\cdot L_0$ are included.
-Note that there exists an optimal solution that is entirely contained in $S$ because a trivial upper bound on the cost of the optimal solution of $\sqrt{2}\cdot n^2\cdot L_0$ can be obtained by connecting all weight-1 vertices to $r$.
-We can therefore ignore all input points outside $S$.
+{\bf Setup.} The core of our PTAS for the segmented expanding search problem is the dynamic-pro\-gramming procedure.
+However, several preprocessing steps are performed before invoking this procedure.
+First, consider the smallest axis-aligned square that contains the root and all weight-$1$ vertices from the input, denoted as~$S_0$, with side length~$\lambda_0$.
+Note that~$\lambda_0$ provides a lower bound on the cost of an optimal solution.
+However, an optimal solution is not necessarily entirely contained within~$S_0$ since it may utilize a weight-$0$ vertex outside the square as a Steiner vertex.
+Therefore, we enlarge~$S_0$ from its center by a factor of~$3n^2 + 1$, yielding a new square~$S$ with side length~$\lambda = (3n^2 + 1)\lambda_0$.
+This scaling factor is chosen to include all vertices whose distance from~$S_0$ is at most~$\sqrt{2}n^2\lambda_0$.
+Importantly, there exists an optimal solution that is entirely contained within~$S$, as a trivial upper bound on the cost of the optimal solution is~$\sqrt{2}n^2\lambda_0$, obtained by connecting all weight-$1$ vertices to~$r$, since the distance from~$r$ to any other vertex is bounded by~$\sqrt{2}\lambda_0$.
+Thus, we can safely disregard all input vertices located outside~$S$.

-\newparagraph{Round the instance} We place a grid of granularity $\Theta(\eps L/n^4)$ within $S$ and move each input point to a closest grid point.
-Note that, this way, several input points may end up at the same location.
-In the same way as in the literature~\cite{AroraK03}, any solution for the rounded instance can be turned into a solution for the original instance at a cost of $O(\eps)\cdot\mathrm{OPT}$ in the objective-function value: The additional cost of $O(\eps L/n^3)$ per vertex can be charged to the objective as it is $\Omega(L/n^2)$ by construction of $S$.
+\paragraph{Round the instance} We place a grid of granularity~$g\in\Theta(\varepsilon \lambda / n^4)$ within~$S$ and move each vertex to its closest grid point.
+Note that, in this process, multiple vertices may end up being relocated to the same grid point.
+As shown in the literature~\cite{AroraK03}, any solution for the rounded instance can be transformed into a solution for the original instance with an additional cost of~$O(\varepsilon) \cdot \textsc{Opt}$ in the objective-function value.
+This additional cost arises because the movement of each vertex incurs an extra cost of~$O(\varepsilon \lambda / n^3)$, which can be charged to the objective function since the objective is~$\Omega(\lambda / n^2)$ by the construction of~$S$.

-\newparagraph{Build random quadtree} We first obtain an even larger square from $S$ by enlarging it by an additional factor of $2$ from its center and then shifting it to the left by a value $a$ chosen uniformly at random from $\{-L/2,-L/2+1,\dots,L/2-1,L/2\}$ and to the top by a value $b$ chosen uniformly at random from the same set, independently from $a$.
-Note that, in any event, the resulting square $S'$ contains~$S$.
+\paragraph{Build random quadtree} We first obtain an even larger square from~$S$ by enlarging it by an additional factor of~$2$ from its center.
+Subsequently, we shift this square to the left by a value~$a$ chosen uniformly at random from~$\{-\lambda/2, -\lambda/2+g, \dots, \lambda/2-g, \lambda/2\}$ and to the top by a value~$b$, which is chosen independently of~$a$ from the same set.
+Note that, regardless of the values of~$a$ and~$b$, the resulting square~$S'$ always contains~$S$.